 What Will My Closing Costs Be?

 Closing costs are expenses associated with the transfer of property ownership.
 As a rule of thumb, these costs can range roughly from about 1.5 to 3% of the cost of the home.
 In our area, these can include lender fees (points), escrow fees, appraisal, recording fees and title insurance.
+However, if you are a cash buyer, the closing cost will be minimal.

 Additional costs that buyers should budget for are (See Who Pays For What):